thegetty/bronze-guidelines/content/intro.md

 -   Is it possible to tell when a particular cast was produced, given that certain models and molds can be used by others than those who originally crafted them, even well after that person’s lifetime?

+-   What features may relate to the post-creation—later stage—in  the life of a bronze, and what can we learn from them?

 Answering these questions can require a fair amount of comparable data on related objects.
 Monographic exhibitions have so far provided some of the main impetus for such systematic technological studies of particular workshops or artists, as they also rally the necessary international cooperation and funding for resources needed to even begin to tease out trends.
 Larger studies of related groups such as the ones represented in [Case Study 2](/case-studies/2/) and [Case Study 4](/case-studies/4/) signal the necessity of a broader sampling in order to recognize what some of the questions might even be, before one might attempt to draw definitive conclusions.

 It is also important to bear in mind the role of the founder and other hands that may be involved in the production of any bronze object.
 Depending on the challenges and solutions presented by a particular project, these problem solvers may adopt or experiment with different processes before settling on the one(s) most likely to produce successful results.
 This is particularly true of larger casts.